beanigen/beanbot/README.md

 # beanbot

- Bot for Discord written in Discord.js and Typescript
+Bot for Discord written in Discord.js and Typescript, using WOKCommands